-Source: The CIE 2012, drawn from the CIE 2011 taxi cost survey of operators and drivers.
+Source: Data from the 2011 taxi cost survey of operators and drivers.

 For all shifts, it appears that taxis earn a substantial margin on their variable (or shift-specific) costs.

 The fixed costs of operating a taxi include network fees, vehicle costs and some part of insurance and maintenance costs.
 (Plate lease costs are the residual between revenue and costs of providing services.)